rsyslog/rsyslog-doc/source/configuration/actions.rst

 ~~~~~~~~~~~~~~

 This allows logging of the message to a database table.
 Currently, only
-MySQL databases are supported.
-However, other database drivers will most
+MariaDB/MySQL databases are supported.
+However, other database drivers
-probably be developed as plugins.
+will most probably be developed as plugins.
 By default, a
 `MonitorWare <https://www.mwagent.com/>`_-compatible schema is
 required for this to work.
 You can create that schema with the
 createDB.SQL file that came with the rsyslog package.
 You can also
-use any other schema of your liking - you just need to define a proper
+use any other schema of your likinhttps://www.rsyslog.com/doc/installation/install_from_source.htmlg - you just need to define a proper
 template and assign this template to the action.
 The database writer is called by specifying a greater-then sign (">")
 in front of the database connect information.
 Immediately after that